forax/write_your_own_java_framework/mapper/README.md

 3. The problem with the current solution is that the `BeanInfo` and the properties are computed each times even if the properties of a class are always the same.
-   The idea is to declare a `ClassValue<PropertyDescriptor[]>` that caches an array of properties for a class.
+   The idea is to declare a [ClassValue](../COMPANION.md#classvalue) that caches an array of properties for a class.
    So modify the method `toJSON()` to use a `ClassValue<PropertyDescriptor[]>`.
    All the tests from the previous questions should still pass.